learn-co-curriculum/design-phase0-whatisauxdesigner/README.md

 ## Articles ##

 ### [Explaining UX design to my sister](https://medium.com/nyc-design/explaining-ux-to-my-sister-7b2eda38fbb4)
-by [Kaleigh Flynn](https://www.kaleighflynn.com/) of [Microsoft](https://www.microsoft.com/en-us/) (5 min read) A few weeks ago, I was talking to my younger sister about careers.
+by [Kaleigh Flynn](https://www.kaleighflynn.com/) of [Microsoft](https://www.microsoft.com/en-us/) (5 min read) <br>A few weeks ago, I was talking to my younger sister about careers.
 Me: “…So that’s when I decided I’d like to focus on becoming a UX designer rather than staying in front-end development.”
 Sister: “Well, what is UX?”
 Me: *generic textbook definition of usability and user focused design* Sister: “So… a web designer?”
 Me: “Well, not exactly.
 I think what you mean is a UI designer.
 They definitely work hand-in-hand but focus on different aspects of the same story.
 Ya know?”
 Sister: “But there are enough templates out there for me to make a website so what is the point?”
 [Read more](https://medium.com/nyc-design/explaining-ux-to-my-sister-7b2eda38fbb4)

 ### [The many roles in UX](https://medium.com/swlh/the-many-roles-in-ux-6a9c6b7ab231)
-by [Per Magnus Sköld](https://www.kaleighflynn.com/) of [Mako Design + Invent](https://www.makodesign.com/) (5 min read) An Industrial Designer has always been an Industrial Designer.
+by [Per Magnus Sköld](https://www.kaleighflynn.com/) of [Mako Design + Invent](https://www.makodesign.com/) (5 min read) <br>An Industrial Designer has always been an Industrial Designer.
 While there are several skills that an Industrial Designer must employ that are shared with other occupations, such as Graphic Design, 3D rendering visualization, 3D cad, faux-Engineer, and of course, sketcher/artist/illustrator.
 Sometimes it is the loftier role of Big-picture-thinker, or just as likely, the torch-bearer for keeping the design intent as it goes through the engineering-grinder.
 But it has always just been…Industrial Designer.
 Were this ten years ago I would have told you that an Industrial Designer and a Product Designer are the same thing, but as the tides have shifted, this too has changed.
 [Read more](https://medium.com/swlh/the-many-roles-in-ux-6a9c6b7ab231)

 ### [What is UX design?](https://www.usertesting.com/blog/what-is-ux-design-15-user-experience-experts-weigh-in/)
-by 15 UX designers (10 min read) It’s important to start by saying there’s no commonly accepted definition for UX design.
+by 15 UX designers (10 min read) <br>It’s important to start by saying there’s no commonly accepted definition for UX design.
 User experience design is a concept that has many dimensions, and it includes a bunch of different disciplines—such as interaction design, information architecture, visual design, usability, and human-computer interaction.
 But let’s try to get a clearer picture of what that really means.
 [Read more](https://www.usertesting.com/blog/what-is-ux-design-15-user-experience-experts-weigh-in/)
 <br><br>